apache/spark/docs/sql-error-conditions.md

 [SQLSTATE: 0A000](sql-error-conditions-sqlstates.html#class-0A-feature-not-supported)

-The data source '`<source>`' cannot be written in the `<createMode>` mode.
+The data source "`<source>`" cannot be written in the `<createMode>` mode.
 Please use either the "Append" or "Overwrite" mode instead.

 ### UNSUPPORTED_DATA_TYPE_FOR_DATASOURCE